 General and administrative expenses consist primarily of salaries and benefits, travel and stock-based compensation expense for personnel in executive, business development, finance, human resources, legal, information technology, public relations, communications and administrative functions.
 General and administrative expenses also include insurance costs and professional fees for legal, patent, consulting, investor and public relations, accounting and audit services and other general operating expenses not otherwise classified as research and development expenses.
-We expense general and administrative costs as incurred.

 In the event UB-612 obtains regulatory approval and we subsequently commence commercialization of this product, we expect general and administrative expenses will increase.
-We will continue to incur public company-related expenses, including services associated with maintaining compliance with Nasdaq listing and SEC requirements, director and officer liability insurance and investor and public relations costs.
+We have incurred and expect to continue to incur public company-related expenses, including services associated with maintaining compliance with Nasdaq listing and SEC requirements, director and officer liability insurance and investor and public relations costs.